 How to Make Beef Burger

-Beef Burger can be made in home as well as we can have them in the fast food centers.
+Beef Burger can be made in the home as well as we can have them in the fast-food centers.
 The homemade burgers can be cooked with a broiler or grill, fried in the skillet or frying pan, or barbecued.
 Beef Burger can also be baked.
 The method used depends on what you have available and what you prefer by way of taste and texture.
 Whichever method you choose, after taking the patties out of the fridge, spritz them with a little cooking oil or brush them with some melted butter before cooking.

-Beef Burger recipe Just takes 40 mins for making five burgers including toasting the bun and making patties either of veg or of meat items, then preparing lettuce onions tomato and then the sauce /dressing.
-Here are some ideas of making burger with easy and simple steps of veg burger and Beef Burger recipe.
+Beef Burger recipe takes 40 mins for making five burgers including toasting the bun and making patties either of veg or meat items, then preparing lettuce onions tomato and then the sauce /dressing.
+Here are some ideas of making a burger with easy and simple steps of veg burger and Beef Burger recipe.

 - 250 grams of fresh meat

 - 1 pinch or 1 ½ tsp ginger paste or ½ tsp dry ginger powder

 - 2 to3 green chilies deseeded and finely chopped in small pieces